zhengzhenxian/Repun/README.md

   --output_prefix OUTPUT_PREFIX
                         Prefix for output VCF filename.
 Default: output.
   --remove_intermediate_dir
-                        Remove intermediate directory before finishing to save disk space.
+                        Remove the intermediate directory before finishing to save disk space.
   --include_all_ctgs    Execute Repun on all contigs, otherwise call in chr{1..22,X,Y} and {1..22,X,Y}.
-  -d, --dry_run         Print the commands that will be ran.
+  -d, --dry_run         Print the commands that will be run.
   --python PYTHON       Absolute path of python, python3 >= 3.9 is required.
   --pypy PYPY           Absolute path of pypy3, pypy3 >= 3.6 is required.
   --samtools SAMTOOLS   Absolute path of samtools, samtools version >= 1.10 is required.